 GSSW and its Erna and Brad Butler Institute for Families are among the partners in the University of Denver's Resource Center for Separating and Divorcing Families (RCSDF).
 This teaching model focuses on providing interdisciplinary services to separating and divorcing families.
 RCSDF was developed by the Honoring Families Initiative at DU's Institute for the Advancement of the American Legal System.

-Opening on Sept.
-3, 2013,the Center will be the first of its kind in the United States, providing comprehensive legal services, therapeutic services and financial planning services in an a warm and inviting environment.
+RCSDF is the first center of its kind in the United States, providing comprehensive legal services, therapeutic services and financial planning services in a warm and inviting environment.